ITenthusiasm/react-formatted-inputs/README.md

 **First**, it means that we don't run into the issues I mentioned [in my first article about using controlled inputs](https://thomason-isaiah.medium.com/you-dont-need-all-that-react-state-in-your-forms-a2c38b8e21d5).
 This means we reduce code redundancy, remove unnecessary re-renders, maintain code and skills that are _transferrable between frontend frameworks_, and more!

 **Second**, we have a _re-usable_ solution to our formatting problem.
 Someone may say, "Couldn't we have added re-usability via hooks or components?"
 And the answer is yes.
 However, in terms of re-usability, I prefer this approach over creating a custom hook or creating a re-usable component.
-Regarding the former, it just seems odd to use hooks for something so simple.
+Regarding the former, React Actions are more flexible because they aren't bound by the [Rules of Hooks](https://legacy.reactjs.org/docs/hooks-rules.html).
 The latter option can get you in trouble if you want more freedom over how your inputs are styled.
-(Plus, if you aren't using TypeScript, then redeclaring ALL the possible `HTMLInputElement` attributes as props would be a huge bother.)
-So much for "re-usability".
-Also, both of those approaches are very framework specific, and they still leave you with unnecessary re-renders in one way or another. _React Actions_ remove the re-rendering problem without removing re-usability.
+(Plus, if you aren't using TypeScript, then redeclaring ALL the possible `HTMLInputElement` attributes as props would be a huge bother.
+So much for "re-usability").
+Also, both of those approaches are more framework specific. _React Actions_ remove the re-rendering problem without removing re-usability.
 They're the best way to go for re-usability and efficiency.

 **Third**, _we unblock our event handlers_.
 What do I mean?
 Well, unlike Svelte, React doesn't allow you to [define multiples of the same event handler](https://svelte.dev/repl/91a053c1a3ed4aa3ac73b0b0518bf20e?version=3.29.4) on a JSX element.
 So once you take up a handler, that's it.
 Sure, you can _simulate_ defining multiple handlers at once by doing something like this: